 As a sub-recipient of FTA funds, Colonial Behavioral Health is required to submit a Quarterly Report Form to DRPT that documents any Title VI complaints received during the preceding quarter and for each year.
-Colonial Behavioral Health will also maintain and provide to DRPT on an annual basis, the log of public outreach and involvement activities undertaken to ensure that minority and low-income people had a meaningful access to these activities.

 Further, we will submit to DRPT updates to any of the following items since the previous submission, or a statement to the effect that these items have not been changed since the previous submission, indicating date:

-- A copy of any compliance review report for reviews conducted in the last three years, along with the purpose or reason for the review, the name of the organization that performed the review, a summary of findings and recommendations, and a report on the status or disposition of the findings and recommendations - Limited English Proficiency (LEP) plan - Procedures for tracking and investigating Title VI complaints - A list of Title VI investigations, complaints or lawsuits filed with the agency since the last submission - A copy of the agency notice to the public that it complies with Title VI and instructions on how to file a discrimination complaint
+- A copy of any compliance review report for reviews conducted in the last three years, along with the purpose or reason for the review, the name of the organization that performed the review, a summary of findings and recommendations, and a report on the status or disposition of the findings and recommendations. - Limited English Proficiency (LEP) plan. - Procedures for tracking and investigating Title VI complaints. - A list of Title VI investigations, complaints or lawsuits filed with the agency since the last submission. - A copy of the agency's notice to the public that it complies with Title VI and instructions on how to file a discrimination complaint.

-3. Annual review of Title VI program
+3. Annual Review of Title VI Program

 Each year, in preparing for the Annual Report and Updates, the Title VI Manager will review the agency's Title VI program to assure implementation of the Title VI plan.
-In addition, they will review agency operational guidelines and publications, including those for contractors, to verify that Title VI language and provisions are incorporated, as appropriate.
+In addition, they will review agency operational guidelines and publications, including those for contractors, to verify that Title VI language and provisions are incorporated as appropriate.

-4. Dissemination of information related to the Title VI program
+4. Dissemination of Information Related to the Title VI Program

-Information on our Title VI program will be disseminated to agency employees, contractors, and beneficiaries, as well as to the public, as described in the "public outreach and involvement "section of this document, and in other languages when needed according to the LEP plan as well as federal and State laws/regulations.
+Information on our Title VI program will be disseminated to agency employees, contractors, and beneficiaries, as well as to the public, as described in the "public outreach and involvement" section of this document, and in other languages when needed according to the LEP plan as well as federal and state laws/regulations.

-5. Resolution of complaints
+5. Resolution of Complaints

-Any individual may exercise his or her right to file a complaint if that person believes that he, she or any other program beneficiaries have been subjected to unequal treatment or discrimination in the receipt of benefits/services or prohibited by non-discrimination requirements.
-Colonial Behavioral Health will report the complaint to DRPT within three business days (per DRPT requirements), and make a concerted effort to resolve complaints locally, using the agency's Title VI Complaint Procedures.
+Any individual may exercise his or her right to file a complaint if that person believes that he, she, or any other program beneficiaries have been subjected to unequal treatment or discrimination in the receipt of benefits/services or prohibited by non-discrimination requirements.
+Colonial Behavioral Health will report the complaint to the DRPT within three business days (per DRPT requirements), and make a concerted effort to resolve complaints locally, using the agency's Title VI Complaint Procedures.
 All Title VI complaints and their resolution will be logged as described under Section 1.
 Data collection and reported annually (in addition to immediately) to DRPT.

-6. Written policies and procedures
+6. Written Policies and Procedures